THE HOME OF WATCH CULTURE

 Baltic

 Close to transcending the niche world of microbrands, Baltic started with their continously sold out HMS001 and Bicompax001, then by a stroke of ingeniuity used the same slim 38mm case with a larger bezel to make the hit skin diver Aquascaphe.
-As one of the microbrands that even holds their value on the secondary market, they surprised us this month with their sharp version of a Compressor case diver’s watch (covered in Shane’s story here).
+As one of the microbrands that even holds their value on the secondary market, they surprised us this month with their sharp version of a Compressor case diver’s watch.
 Riffing off their simple tool case, the Baltic Aquascaphe Dual Crown is a slim, confident design seemingly of monochrome tool purpose, but still has that intricate set of details that set Baltic apart.
 A textbook-comfortable 39mm case with a short 47mm lug-lug length and two large crowns, one for the inner dive bezel, sit tight against the case body, ready for action.
 The case itself has now acquired delicate polished bevels along its flanks, creating a twinkle in the sun along with the flat brushed and bevelled bezel.
 Take your pick between monochrome black, all black PVD, or my favourite, the deep ocean blue.
 It comes equipped with the solid Miyota 9039 automatic and a 200m depth rating.
 Strap it on with its soft tropical rubber and dive, for God’s sake.
 Price: EUR 650

 Serica 4512